Elementary Programs Director Job Description

 Key Competencies:

-• Fiscal responsibility: Has two or more years of experience creating and implementing a program budget, demonstrating fiduciary stewardship.
+2. Fiscal Responsibility: Has one or more years of experience creating and implementing a program budget, demonstrating fiduciary stewardship.

-• Motivated: Continually look for ways to improve themselves, processes, systems and the way their team works together.
+9. Motivated: Continually looks for ways to improve themselves, processes, systems and the way their team works together.
 A hard worker who is self-motivated, diligent, and practices self-care (tending to their physical, emotional, and spiritual needs).
 Proactive in bringing ideas for individual and corporate improvement to their supervisor.

 Education: